anthonychu/functions-quickstart-go-azd-service-bus/README.md

    - Send 1,000 messages using the Service Bus Explorer
    - Open Application Insights live metrics and observe the number of instances ('servers online')
    - Notice your app scaling the number of instances to handle processing the messages
-   - Given the purposeful 30-second delay in the app code, you should see messages being processed in 30-second intervals once the app's maximum instance count (default of 100) is reached
+   - Given the purposeful 5-second delay in the app code, you should see messages being processed quickly as the app scales out
    ![Live metrics available](./img/live-metrics.png)

 The sample telemetry should show that your messages are triggering the function and making their way from Service Bus through the VNet into the function app for processing.